ioccc-src/winner/2001/westley/README.md

 ### Punch card code:

 The author also stated that if you just sort the code you'll get the with `sort`) version that just prints out the punch card.
-Cody put this in [westley.punch.c](westley.punch.c) specifically so that Westley can punch everyone in the face! :-) This is also compiled by default.
+The [westley.punch.c](westley.punch.c) code specifically so that Westley can punch everyone in the face! :-) This is also compiled by default.

 To use, try: